 Aberdeen in Colour was drawn up by award-winning lighting design consultancy Steensen Varming and informed by a public survey.

-SV designed the lighting for Sydney Opera House and has already produced a festive lighting design for The Green (see below) in Aberdeen, which was brought forward by Aberdeen Inspired.
+SV designed the lighting for Sydney Opera House and has already produced a festive lighting design for The Green (below) in Aberdeen.